Chinese Chicken Corn Egg Drop Soup

 Instructions

-• Remove and discard the scallions.
-Add the whole kernel of corn and chicken.
+- Remove and discard the scallions.
+Add the chicken and pour-in the whole corn kernels along with the juice in the can.
 Simmer for 5 more minutes.

 Notes